Laplace's method: Steepest descent extension

 for a path passing through the saddle point at z_{0}.
 Note the explicit appearance of a minus sign to indicate the direction of the second derivative: one must not take the modulus.
 Also note that if the integrand is meromorphic, one may have to add residues corresponding to poles traversed while deforming the contour (see for example section 3 of Okounkov's paper Symmetric functions and random partitions).

+In statistics and statistical physics, this approximation is called the saddle-point approximation.

 Further generalizations

 An extension of the steepest descent method is the so-called nonlinear stationary phase/steepest descent method.
 Here, instead of integrals, one needs to evaluate asymptotically solutions of Riemann–Hilbert factorization problems.

 Given a contour C in the complex sphere, a function $f$ defined on that contour and a special point, such as infinity, a holomorphic function M is sought away from C, with prescribed jump across C, and with a given normalization at infinity.
 If $f$ and hence M are matrices rather than scalars this is a problem that in general does not admit an explicit solution.

 An asymptotic evaluation is then possible along the lines of the linear stationary phase/steepest descent method.
 The idea is to reduce asymptotically the solution of the given Riemann–Hilbert problem to that of a simpler, explicitly solvable, Riemann–Hilbert problem.
 Cauchy's theorem is used to justify deformations of the jump contour.

 The nonlinear stationary phase was introduced by Deift and Zhou in 1993, based on earlier work of Its.
 A (properly speaking) nonlinear steepest descent method was introduced by Kamvissis, K. McLaughlin and P. Miller in 2003, based on previous work of Lax, Levermore, Deift, Venakides and Zhou.
 As in the linear case, "steepest descent contours" solve a min-max problem.
 In the nonlinear case they turn out to be "S-curves" (defined in a different context back in the 80s by Stahl, Gonchar and Rakhmanov).

 The nonlinear stationary phase/steepest descent method has applications to the theory of soliton equations and integrable models, random matrices and combinatorics.